29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/_frontmatters/Snowflakes-EDP/snowflakes-edp.typ

 [#label(label: "decide", size:6.5em)], [
   *Decide Solution*
   \
-  Once all possible solution have been brought to the table, one possible solution is picked to move to the next phase; to ensure that the desicision is definitely the best one available, additional proceses can be used to decide the best (i.e. descision matrices).
-Ideally, all members offer their thougths on the solutions.
+  Once all possible solution have been brought to the table, one possible solution is picked to move to the next phase; to ensure that the decision is definitely the best one available, additional proceses can be used to decide the best (i.e. decision matrices).
+Ideally, all members offer their thoughts on the solutions.
 ],
 [
   #align(center)[